11 Best Things To Do in Mersea Island | Essex Travel Guide

 This article may contain affiliate / compensated links.
 For full information, please see our disclaimer here.

 Are you planning a trip to Mersea Island?
 You’re going to love it!
 The Island has the best beaches in Essex, some of the most beautiful nature reserves and a rich history that dates back centuries and it’s one of the top places to visit in the UK during summer.

 Mersea Island is a charming destination in Essex, England.
 It offers a calm and relaxing environment away from the hustle and bustle of nearby cities like London.
 There are so many things to do in Mersea Island Essex.

 The Island has been a popular spot for a relaxing getaway from as early as pre-Roman times.
-People would visit the island to enjoy its golden-sand beaches, Instagrammable pastel beach huts and fresh seafood and oysters.
+People would visit the island to enjoy its golden-sand beaches, Instagrammable pastel beach huts and top quality fresh produce local seafood and oysters.
 It is also home to the Colchester native oyster.

 To this day, the island has remained a place of pilgrimage for seafood lovers and families seeking its old-world charms.

 It is also one of the best day trips from London by train.
 For more reasons to visit, here is a helpful guide that includes a list of the best things to do in Mersea Island.

 Mersea Island is on the Essex coast, in the estuaries of two rivers in the East of England.
 These rivers include the River Blackwater and River Colne.